Providing Services

 - SAP HANA Database Client for Node.js (HDB) and SAP HANA Client for Node.js (

-) packages handle binary data differently.
+@sap/hana-client) packages handle binary data differently.
 For example, HDB automatically converts binary strings into binary data, whereas SAP HANA Client doesn't. - In the Node.js Runtime, all binary strings are converted into binary data according to SAP HANA property types.
 To disable this default behavior, you can set the environment variable

-cds.hana.base64_to_buffer: false
+cds.hana.base64_to_buffer: false.

 Best Practices